data4goodlab/ScienceDynamics/examples/Coronavirus/README.md

 # Scientometric Trends for Coronaviruses and Other Emerging Viral Infections

 This folder contains the Jupyter notebooks used to calculate the results of Scientometric Trends for Coronaviruses and Other Emerging Viral Infections.

+## Data
 Pre-computed data is available at [GigaDB](http://gigadb.org/dataset/view/id/100772/token/yZNzJ1wcTIdE50KM)

 ## Clean Installation